 The entity "encapsulates" the properties of the object because all of its properties are set within the definition of the object.
-In our example, the exponential random variable's properties are contained within the definition of the random variable so that any needs to understand or revise these properties are located in a single "place."
+In our example, the exponential random variable's properties are contained within the definition of the random variable so that any need to understand or revise these properties are located in a single "place."
 Any users of this object need not be concerned with the internal "makeup" of the object.
-This also facilitates the ability to easily create multiple instances of the same object since each object contains all of its properties.

 In C++, the keyword "class" is used to begin the definition of an object followed by the name of the object class and then the properties of the entity are defined within enclosing {}.
 For example, the following object defines the Exponential class.

+'''

 class Exponential{

 ...// Properties of the Exponential

 };

+'''